angad-singhh/Mentorship-Pretest/README.md

 # Create a Wasm-based LLM app for financial analysts
 As part of application process, I have completed the pre-test mentioned in the project description and submitted the same in the Cover Letter with all other required documents.
-Please refer below list of contents to go through the pre-test.

 ```
 System Specification